 Hi Everyone.
 Happy International Women’s Day-I hope I find you all well.
-Time to go back to stuff of Irish mythology and legend this week.
+Time to go back to stuff of Irish mythology and Irish legends this week.
 In this world, female figures are very much to the fore and their stories continue to fascinate to this day.
 Here’s a few of my favorite famous Irish women in mythology.

 Women in Irish Mythology